 The mother of four has experienced full recovery since her procedure and regards the improved state of her health to the combined effects of surgery, diet and exercise, and mistletoe treatment.

 The majority of clinical trials using mistletoe extract have been performed in Europe, mostly as an adjuvant therapy in those diagnosed with cancer.
 Here are two studies using large numbers of patients:

 - A 2013 study examined mistletoe use with advanced or metastatic pancreatic cancer patients.
 Best supportive care practices were used and patients received random assignments for mistletoe or anti-cancer approach.
-Results in 200 patients showed that those receiving mistletoe therapy experienced improved survival and lowered symptoms connected with disease such as weight loss, fatigue, anxiety, diarrhea, nausea and pain as compared with those not using mistletoe therapy.
+Results in 200 patients showed that those receiving mistletoe therapy experienced improved survival and lowered symptoms connected with diseases such as weight loss, fatigue, anxiety, diarrhea, nausea, and pain as compared with those not using mistletoe therapy.